EuroAssembler Index Manual Download Source Macros

 This file can be included to 32bit Linux programs written in EuroAssembler.

-It declares macroinstructions for interaction with Linux kernel 32bit Application Programming Interface which uses INT 0x80 to invoke core function of operating system.
+It declares macroinstructions for some basic OS interactions: retrieving of environment and command-line arguments, standard I/O, program termination, and Linux kernel 32bit Application Programming Interface which uses INT 0x80 to invoke core function of operating system.

 Access method INT 0x80 always invokes the 32bit interface, regardless if it is called from 32bit or 64bit mode.
 On 64bit system this will fail if the kernel was compiled without flag CONFIG_IA32_EMULATION.